Mathematical modeling of glioma invasion and therapy approaches via kinetic theory of active particles: Modeling

 where $M_{c,0}$ denotes the reference density for tumor cells and $d_Q$ is the tissue degradation rate.
 The term $R_Q(d_r)Q$ collects the effects of the radiation on the healthy tissue and is described with the linear quadratic (LQ) model, which we previously introduced and used to formulate the survival fractions $S_W$ and $S_Q$.
 Finally, the ODE describing the evolution of necrotic matter takes into account both tissue degradation and therapy effects on tumor, endothelial cells, and normal tissue, i.e,

-In view of \eqref{m1eq_1} and \eqref{w1eq_2}, the $\eps$-correction terms for $M$ and $W$ can be left out and, neglecting the higher order moments, we get the following PDE system characterizing the macroscopic evolution of the tumor under the influence of tissue, vasculature, and growth factors:\\
+In view of \eqref{m1eq_1} and \eqref{w1eq_2}, the $\eps$-correction terms for $M$ and $W$ can be left out and, neglecting the higher order moments, we get the following PDE system characterizing the macroscopic evolution of the tumor under the influence of tissue, vasculature, and growth factors:

 with the tumor diffusion tensor $\mathbb D_T$ given in \eqref{DT} and the EC diffusion tensor $\mathbb{D}_{EC}$ given by \eqref{DEC}.
-This system has been deduced considering $x\in \R^n$ and it has to be supplemented with adequate initial conditions, For the numerical simulations performed in the next Section \ref{simulation} we will consider the system to be set in a bounded, sufficiently regular domain $\Omega \subset \R^2$ and endow it with no-flux boundary conditions.
+For simplicity of the notation, here we neglect the dependency of $B_p$ on $W$ and $Q$ and the dependency of $B_w$ on $H$.
+This system has been deduced considering $x\in \R^n$ and it has to be supplemented with adequate initial conditions.
+For the numerical simulations performed in the next Section \ref{simulation} we will consider the system to be set in a bounded, sufficiently regular domain $\Omega \subset \R^2$ and endow it with no-flux boundary conditions, which are obtained e.g., in a similar way to that presented in Ref. ~\cite{Plaza}.

 The next section is dedicated to specifying the remaining coefficients of the above macroscopic system.